pittersnider/node-teamwork/README.md

 This software is still under development and many of the desired APIs are currently being implemented.
 Please, consider being patient, or submiting your pull request with new features and/or improvements.

-Please, considerar that if TeamWork change their Restful API, this software can break.
+Please, considerar that if TeamWork change their Restful API, this software may break.
 By **João Pedro Viana**, February 22th, 2018.

 ## Install